deepikadeepsi/tomcat--solwebsample/README.md

 ## Testing

+The sample application assumes the following entities are provisioned on the Solace broker's default msg-VPN:
+* A queue named 'sample_queue', enabled with full permissions for all
+* A JNDI connection-factory named 'JNDI/CF'
+* A JNDI topic named 'JNDI/topic' mapped to a real Solace topic
+* A JNDI queue named 'JNDI/sample_queue' mapped to the Solace queue 'sample_queue'

+A script to create all of these on the default msg-VPN exists in `srd/main/resources/SEMP/SEMP_CREATE.sh`.

 After deploying the WAR file and starting the servlet, navigate to the http://localhost:8080/solwebsample link from the Manager page, click on the 'Hello World!' link at the top of the page to issue a GET request to the servlet.
 This retrieves the latest stats on the messaging activity.
 If the app is not